-Parent association
+Parent Association

-Our home school association is called PSFA (Parents Staff Friends Association).
+Our home school association is called F@B (Friends@Brindishe Lee).

-There are two main aims of PSFA:
+There are two main aims of F@B:

-• to raise funds to benefit Brindishe Manor children to make friends and contacts with other parents and carers in our community
+- to raise funds to benefit Brindishe Lee children - to make friends and contacts with other members of our community

 Meetings are held regularly.
 Notice of the times and dates of meetings, plus information about events, are in the Friday newsletter.
-If you have any ideas or offers of help but cannot come to meetings, you can leave a note with the office staff who will pass it to a PSFA representative.
+If you have any ideas or offers of help but cannot come to meetings, you can leave a note with the office staff who will pass it to a F@B representative.

-Learning at Brindishe Manor
+Learning at Brindishe Schools

-Brindishe Manor does not select according to ability and therefore the children within each class will be of mixed ability.
+Brindishe Schools do not select according to ability and therefore the children within each class will be of mixed ability.
 We recognise that children are better or more confident in some areas or subjects than others and they learn and develop at their own pace and in their own way and so we use a mixture of teaching methods and plan opportunities to cater for these different learning styles.
 This way we ensure that all children are able to succeed.
 We also look for creative ways to introduce and link areas of learning.
-From time to time we reorganise classes within a year group so that the best possible groupings and combinations for children's learning and well being can be achieved.
+From time to time we reorganise classes so that the best possible groupings and combinations for children's learning and well-being can be achieved.

-We have an Achievement policy at Brindishe Manor.
+We have a published Achievement Policy at Brindishe Schools.
 If you would like to read this please ask for a copy at the school office.